Spannakin/Nature-Quiz/README.md

 [Back to Top](#table-of-contents)

 ### User Goals
-* to have a fun expreience learning new facts.
+* To have a fun expreience learning new facts.
 * To test their knowledge of science and nature.

 ### User Stories

-*
+* I want to be able to easily navigate the site
+* I want ro be able to see my score

 [Back to Top](#table-of-contents)